-Implementation requires legislative appropriation and department-issued guidelines.
-The Department must report to legislative committees by January 2028 on the number and location of grant recipients.
-The program contains a sunset provision, repealing these provisions on December 31, 2030, unless extended by future legislation.
+The Department must report grant distribution data and recipient locations to legislative policy committees by January 2028.
+The program includes a 10% allocation for technical assistance and requires formal appropriation before implementation.
+Under the bill's sunset provision, the program expires on December 31, 2030, unless extended by future legislation.

 Bill Number | Title | Introduced Date | Status | Link to Bill |